 SIGNIFICANT ACCOUNTING POLICIES:

-The accounting policies adopted in the preparation of financial statements are consistent with those of previous year.
+The accounting policies adopted in the preparation of financial statements are consistent with those of previous year, except as specified below

 1. Advances